Teacher of the Year - Be an Ambassador for Teachers

 Pictured, left to right are: Lauren Bakian-Aaker (finalist), NYSED Commissioner MaryEllen Elia, 2017 Teacher of the Year Amy Hysick, Board of Regents Chancellor Betty A. Rosa, NYSUT Vice President Catalina Fortino, Natasha Murray (finalist), Carolyn Dorritie (finalist) and Nicole Malone (finalist).

 “The Teacher of the Year is a district and building leader.”

 New York State (NYS) wishes to recognize and celebrate an exceptionally skilled and passionate educator to be an ambassador for NYS teachers and to serve as the NYS nominee for the National Teacher of the Year Program.

-The New York State Teachers of the Year and/or their schools are supported by New York State United Teachers (NYSUT), New York State Congress of Parents and Teachers, Inc. (NYS PTA), New York State Association for Supervision & Curriculum Development (NYSASCD), the Council of Chief State School Officers (CCSSO), Voya Financial, the SMART Technologies, Educational Testing Service (ETS) and KPMG (an audit, tax and advisory firm).
+The New York State Teachers of the Year and/or their schools are supported by New York State United Teachers (NYSUT), New York State Congress of Parents and Teachers, Inc. (NYS PTA), New York State Association for Supervision & Curriculum Development (NYSASCD), the Council of Chief State School Officers (CCSSO), Voya Financial, the SMART Technologies, and Educational Testing Service (ETS).

 A teacher may be initially recommended for nomination by any person within the school or community including parents, students, business leaders, school administrators, or colleagues.
 This nomination may be in the form of a letter to the building principal of the teacher nominated.
 The formal nomination should involve a collaborative decision-making process indicating the support of all the groups concerned with the quality of teaching within a school.
 A complete application including letters of support is submitted for each nominee.
 Support from the school community may include approximately 30 days of release time to fulfill the obligations of the Teacher of the Year.